Residential Renewable Energy Resources

 How big of a solar collector area do I need on my home?

 This depends on the amount of hot water your household uses on a daily basis, the type and orientation of the solar collectors, and where you live.

 Do solar water heaters only work in hot climates?

 Solar water heaters can be used in any climate but they work best in regions where it rarely freezes.
 This makes the Pacific Northwest a prime location for solar water heaters.

 For a typical single-family residence, you will need one to two solar collector panels on your roof.

 What size solar water heater do I need?

 Since solar water heaters store hot water in a tank, a larger tank will allow you to go longer without recharging the water with heat from the sun.
-This is important in cities like Portland and Vancouver that have frequent rain and overcast skies.
+This is important in cities like Portland that have frequent rain and overcast skies.

 For more information on installing a solar water heater or other renewable energy source in your Portland home, contact us at AAA Heating & Cooling today!